ethereum/homestead-guide/source/introduction/glossary.rst

       The agreement among all nodes in the network about the state of the Ethereum network.

    homestead

-   metropolis
+      The second stage of Ethereum's release.
+When Homestead is launched mining will be bumped up to 100 % the normal rate.
+Checkpoints may or may not be removed.
+Operation will still be in the command-line only. metropolis

-   serenity
+      The third stage of Ethereum's release.
+This is the stage when the user interfaces come out (e.g. Mist), including a Dapp store, and non-technical users should feel comfortable joining at this point. serenity

-   frontier
+      The fourth stage of Ethereum's release.
+This is when things are going to get fancy: the network is going to change its mining process from Proof-of-Work to Proof-of-Stake. frontier

-   olympic
+      The first stage of Ethereum's release, which is accessible through a computer’s command-line only.
+It will allow mining at 10 % the normal rate, and contracts will be uploadable and executable. olympic

-   morden
+      The Frontier pre-release, which launched on May 9th 2015.
+It was meant for developers to help test the limits of the Ethereum blockchain. morden

-   testnet
+      Morden is the first Ethereum alternative testnet.
+It is expected to continue throughout the Frontier and Homestead era. testnet
       A mirror network of the production Ethereum network that is meant for testing.